invernizzi/vagrant-scp/README.md

     vagrant scp [vm_name]:<somewhere_on_the_vm> <some_local_file_or_dir>

-If source is a directory recursive copy operation will be performed.
+If source is a directory it will be copied recursively.

-That’s it!

 ## Examples